AzureAsura/AzureAsura/README.md

 🌍 Based in **Bali**
 🎓 A student locked in on the path to becoming a **future Web3 Developer**
 💻 Currently focusing on **Front-End Development**
-✨ Anime enthusiast – my favorite character is **Sōsuke Aizen** (Bleach)
-⚡ Striving to become as calculated and unstoppable as him

 ---